Carly07/the_gin_shed/README.md

 * Click the delete link and confirm that a success message is displayed and the blog post is now gone from the results page.
 * Confirm that the 'Back to blog' button work as expected.
 ###### Blog Post Comments
-* Under the blog Post, confirm that the comments section is displaying any previous comments or else the text 'No comments'.
+* Under the Blog Post, confirm that the comments section is displaying any previous comments or else the text 'No comments'.
 * Confirm that the 'add a comment' form is displayed for logged in users or else a message saying "Please Register or login to leave a comment" is displayed if user is not logged in.
 * Confirm that the 'register' and 'login' links work as expected.
-* Try to submit an empty form and confirm validation errors
+* Try to submit an empty comment form and confirm validation errors
-* Complete the form, click post and confirm that success message is displayed and comment is now listed.
+* Complete the 'add a comment' form, click post and confirm that success message is displayed and comment is now listed.

 #### Edit Blog Post Page
 * Logout, then attempt to navigate to the edit blog post url and confirm that user is redirected to login page.